 When Sydney Zoo opened in 2019 it was the first new major zoo to be opened in Sydney for more than 100 years.
-Located in about 35 minutes from the Ryde area, it is home to the largest Reptile and Nocturnal House in Australia, plus lots of African animals, primates, Asian animals and, of cause, Aussie icons.
+Located about 35 minutes from the Ryde area, it is home to the largest Reptile and Nocturnal House in Australia, plus lots of African animals, primates, Asian animals, and, of cause, Aussie icons.

 The state-of-the-art enclosures, carefully considered park design and sheer range of wildlife make it well worth the trip.

 Lawrence Hargrave Dr, Helensburgh NSW (1-hour drive from Ryde)

 Nestled on 16 picturesque acres of manicured gardens, Symbio is famous for providing genuine hands-on encounters with the most fascinating creatures from Australia and around the world.

 Facilities at the park include undercover shelters, picnic areas, a large playground with large shady trees surrounding and Splash Park to cool down in the hot Summer months.

 Being a smaller zoo, it’s an easy day for younger kids, with the whole park taking about 1 hour to see.

 The stunning views, the 100-year history, the conservation endeavours and the animal encounters are just some of the reasons we all love Taronga Zoo.
 Situated on 52 acres, you’ll need a full day to get around and visit the 4000+ animals living there.

 Get up close to tigers, take a ride in the cable car, watch the daily Bird Show set against the stunning Sydney Harbour, and so much more!